BenMakesGames/BlockBreak/README.md

 * SQLite & [EntityFramework 7](https://learn.microsoft.com/en-us/aspnet/entity-framework) for storing the high score table and settings
 * [Serilog](https://serilog.net/) for logging errors to a text file

+### A Caveat

+This project was put together in only a couple evenings, and the game physics are pretty roughly-implemented (there are some known collision bugs, and the code itself is just pretty ugly).

+The purpose of this project is to demonstrate the capabilities of PlayPlayMini - not to demonstrate good physics code - so I'm not too worried about it, BUT: if you'd like to make a pull request to improve this, or other aspects of the project, go for it! :)

 ## About the Author

 My name is Ben, and I make games.
 You can find my stuff at: